haochinnate/PieceNote/Software/SQL/udemy_mysql_bootcamp/Section12.md

 GROUP BY students.id
 ORDER BY average DESC;

--- WHE AS 'average' didn't ORDER as expected?
+-- WHY AS 'average' didn't ORDER as expected?
 -- BUT AS average can sort successfullt?
 ```